 Over time, alumni of the IonE Educators will form a dynamic community of educators who are united by shared objectives and benefit from inter-cohort communication fostered by the Affiliates network.

-Nominations for IonE Educators are due to the email@example.com by Sept.
-18, 2017, with announcement of new IonE Educators by late October.
+Nominations for IonE Educators are due to the email@example.com in mid-September each year, with announcement of new IonE Educators by late October.

 Individuals can self-nominate by submitting 1) their CV and 2) cover letter describing their environmental or sustainability education experiences and goals and a description of the educational project or activity they seek to advance during their fellowship year.
 Selection will be based on potential for the proposed project to significantly advance sustainability education at UMN.
 IonE Educators are recommended by the Faculty Leadership Council with assistance from ad hoc reviewers and IonE staff.
 Consultation with IonE education/leadership staff about possible projects is strongly encouraged before submitting an application.

 In addition to the benefits and responsibilities of all IonE Affiliates, IonE Educators will have access to a graduate research assistant who will help them in their focal project and receive counsel from IonE staff in the development and implementation of their focal project.

 Read about the first two cohorts of IonE Educators here.